Self-complementary antenna: Comparison with log-periodic antennas

 The log-periodic antenna is a modified, folded up, square self-complementary antenna with log-periodic shape, and the original structure before its modification has a typical self-complementary shape.
 The log-periodic shape does not provide the broadband property for antennas.
 This fact is experimentally proven.
 It is also evident from the IEEE definition of "Log-Periodic Antenna".
 The "Log-Periodic Dipole Array" or "Log-Periodic Dipole Antenna" (LPDA), is a practically modified self-complementary antenna.
 LPDA has transposed excitation for the dipole array resulted from folding up the antenna structure to obtain unidirectional radiation, that is inevitable outcome of the modification.

 In connection with the book Self-complementary Antennas published at the Springer-Verlag in London, is mentioned here,Springer Book Archives should be shown around here.

 The log-periodic structure failed to provide constant-impedance property for antennas over one period.
-However, one certain way to eliminate such variation is to make the shape self-complementary, and the expression for the constant impedance is called "Mushiake's relation" by V. H. Rumsey.(Recently it is called〝Mushiake　relationship".)
+However, one certain way to eliminate such variation is to make the shape self-complementary, and the expression for the constant impedance is called "Mushiake's relation" by V. H. Rumsey.